 1000 years later, this impregnable fortress still looms.

 More contemporary/ less medieval.
 An elegant summer home built by a textile manufacturer in 1750 under Louis XV.

 Less visit, more rental….can hold up to 250 of your nearest and dearest so this one might be one to think about if you’ve got a large group for Christmas!

-One to try to see in Luxembourg if you can catch them when they are open- (if only to see the secret garden):
+If there is one to try to see in Luxembourg it’s Chateau de Wintrange- if you can catch them when they are open- (if only to see the secret garden):